your description goes here

 • Dilated pupils.

-• Pacing and restless behaviour.
+• Pacing and restless behavior.

 • Depression, lethargy and avoiding company.